redlibrarian/redlibrarian.github.io/_posts/2020-06-01-force-harm-intellectual-freedom.markdown

 None of this is new, of course: Black and feminist activists, gay and trans theorists, have been saying this for years, and structural violence is a core part of the Marxist worldview.
-But seems like the overwriting of harm by offense, of material effects by ideal ones, is so deeply entrenched in the liberal ideology, that never goes away and always has to be confronted a new, to the shock and dismay of those who
+But it seems like the overwriting of harm by offense, of material effects by ideal ones, is so deeply entrenched in the liberal ideology, that never goes away and always has to be confronted a new, to the shock and dismay of those who